-Here’s an extract from the KS1, Year 1, Programme of Study (Science), which is similar to a curriculum framework objective for Kindergarteners in the US:
+Here’s an extract from the KS1, Year 1, Programme of Study (Science):

 “Pupils should be taught to: identify and name a variety of common animals including fish, amphibians, reptiles, birds and mammals.”

 Here is how I might plan a lesson around animal groups using Clicker:

 Firstly, I would always search LearningGrids for ready-made resources.
 In Clicker Explorer choose ‘LearningGrids’ on the Files tab and enter ‘animal groups’ in the search box.